 - Pedal your way on a Divvy Bike: f you’re feeling adventurous, you can also rent a Divvy bike and pedal your way through the city at your own pace.
 With thousands of bikes and hundreds of stations, it’s easy to explore any of Chicago’s 77 neighborhoods.

 As a local, I understand how challenging it can be to recommend the best things to eat, see, and do in the city.
-That’s why I recommend focusing on just one or two nearby neighborhoods, planning ahead as much as possible, and taking your time to truly enjoy your experience.
-With this step-by-step guide, you’ll be able to enjoy the best that Chicago has to offer, inspiring you to visit again in the future.
+That’s why I recommend focusing on just one or two nearby neighborhoods, planning as much as possible, and taking your time to truly enjoy your experience.
+With this easy one-day guide, you’ll be able to enjoy the best that Chicago has to offer, inspiring you to visit again in the future.